From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: RQ3: From Behavioral Complementarity to Trajectory Selection

-To convert complementarity into a more efficient system, we adopt a fast--slow design.
-We run the vision-only policy (fast path) by default to generate $\tau_{\mathrm{vit}}$ and score it with the trajectory scorer.
-If the predicted meta-score satisfies $\hat{s}(\tau_{\mathrm{vit}})\ge \gamma$, we directly output $\tau_{\mathrm{vit}}$; otherwise we invoke the VLM (slow path) to obtain $\tau_{\mathrm{vlm}}$, form the hybrid candidate set (Eq.~\eqref{eq:rq3_interp}), and select with Eq.~\eqref{eq:rq3_select}.
-Sweeping $\gamma$ yields an accuracy--compute trade-off (Fig.~\ref{fig:rq3_tradeoff}), where a substantial fraction of scenarios can be handled by the fast path while preserving (or improving) overall score.
+HybridDriveVLA improves accuracy by always running both branches.
+To convert the same complementarity into a more efficient deployment policy, we further introduce \emph{DualDriveVLA}, a fast--slow variant that runs the vision-only branch by default and invokes the VLM branch only when needed.

+Concretely, the fast path first generates $\tau_{\mathrm{vit}}$ and evaluates it with the trajectory scorer.
+If the predicted meta-score satisfies

+we directly output $\tau_{\mathrm{vit}}$.
+Otherwise, we invoke the VLM branch to obtain $\tau_{\mathrm{vlm}}$, construct the hybrid candidate set using Eq.~\eqref{eq:rq3_interp}, and select the final trajectory using Eq.~\eqref{eq:rq3_select}.
+Sweeping the threshold $\gamma$ yields an explicit accuracy--compute trade-off (Fig.~\ref{fig:rq3_tradeoff}): a more conservative threshold invokes the VLM more often and approaches HybridDriveVLA, while a more aggressive threshold routes more scenarios through the fast ViT path.

+We measure inference latency on a single NVIDIA A30 GPU.
+The VLM baseline obtains $90.80$ PDMS with an average latency of about $280$ ms per scenario.
+Under our recommended threshold, DualDriveVLA invokes the VLM branch on only about $15\%$ of scenarios, achieves $91.00$ PDMS, and reduces the average latency to about $150$ ms. This corresponds to roughly a $1.9\times$ latency-based speedup over the VLM baseline, while slightly improving planning accuracy.
+Thus, DualDriveVLA captures part of the cross-model complementarity without always paying the cost of the VLM branch.